 [Station] will not broadcast material that is likely to stereotype, incite, vilify, or perpetuate hatred against, or attempt to demean any person or group, based on ethnicity, nationality, race, language, gender, sexuality, religion, age, physical or mental ability, occupation, cultural belief or political affiliation.

-Will not broadcast material that may:
+In accordance with Code X - Will not broadcast material that may:

 a. incite, encourage, or present for its own sake violence or brutality,